15 Frugal Home Improvement Projects That Will Cost You Next to Nothing

 Please name a more satisfying free home improvement project.
 Go ahead… I’ll wait.

 The fence on our deck will need to be replaced eventually, but to squeeze some more life out of it, I washed off years of mold and mildew with our pressure washer, and it looks like new!
 If you own a home and don’t own a pressure washer… it’s time.
 I actually look forward to using mine.
-We have a Ryobi model from Home Depot, but Amazon reviewers love this one.
+We have this Ryobi pressure washer from Home Depot and I love it!
 It will be some of the best money you’ve ever spent… I promise.

 Other places to pay attention to: vinyl siding, garage door, walkways, outdoor furniture (even the cushions and pillows!), and kids play equipment.
 Now go crazy!